amikos-tech/chroma-cookbook/docs/strategies/multi-tenancy.md

 the user and the application.
 The strategies below apply to multi-user environments, but do no factor in partly-shared resources like groups or teams.

-- **Doc-Per-User**: In this scenario, the app maintains multiple collections and each collection document is associated with a single user.
+- **User-Per-Doc**: In this scenario, the app maintains multiple collections and each collection document is associated with a single user.
-- **Doc-Per-Collection**: In this scenario, the app maintains multiple collections and each collection is associated with a single user.
+- **User-Per-Collection**: In this scenario, the app maintains multiple collections and each collection is associated with a single user.
-- **Doc-Per-Database**: In this scenario, the app maintains multiple databases with a single tenant and each database is associated with a single user.
+- **User-Per-Database**: In this scenario, the app maintains multiple databases with a single tenant and each database is associated with a single user.
-- **Doc-Per-Tenant**: In this scenario, the app maintains multiple tenants and each tenant is associated with a single user.
+- **User-Per-Tenant**: In this scenario, the app maintains multiple tenants and each tenant is associated with a single user.

-## Doc-Per-User
+## User-Per-Doc

+The goal of this strategy is to grant user permissions to access individual documents.

 ![multi-tenancy-user-per-doc.png](../assets/images/multi-tenancy-user-per-doc.png)